Gian22Franco/GianfrancoLofeudo/README.md

   I am studying to be a programmer at UTN - Universidad Tecnológica Nacional.
 On the other hand

-  I am also self studying Web Development with the MERN Stack.🌱 I’m currently learning React.js, Node.js and C# (.NET).
+  I am also self studying Web Development with the MERN Stack.🌱 I’m currently learning React.js, Node.js.

   I am searching for the opportunity to collaborate in a entry level position in software development.